 A cluster of 360 temples encircles the fort out of which 300 are Jain temples and the rest are Hindu temples.
 A stroll around the compound of Kumbhalgarh fort can be very interesting and educative.

 The most iconic structure of Kumbhalgarh is the Badal Mahal also known as the ‘Palace of the Clouds’ located atop the fort, offering a resplendent view of the pictorial surroundings.
 Lovers of art also visit this fort to admire the ruins that speak volumes about the strife.

 Some of the places to visit near Kumbhalgarh Fort are the Neelkanth Mahadeo Temple, Kumbhalgarh Wildlife Sanctuary, Ranakpur Jain Temples, etc. Here you can also see the sound and light show that takes place at the Fort at 6:30 pm.

 The best time to visit Kumbhalgarh city is from October to March.
-During this season the temperature remains moderate and provides a favourable weather to visit Kumbhalgarh city.
-December to March is very good time to spot animals like wolves, leopards, sloy bears and panthers.
+During this season the temperature remains moderate and provides favorable weather to visit Kumbhalgarh city.
+December to March is a very good time to spot animals like wolves, leopards, sloy bears and panthers.